So many Drones - Which one is for me? (Buying Guide for Beginners)

 There are so many cool features like active-tracking, orbit, tap-to-fly.
 I've tried ALL of them.
 Tried.
 That was it, never needed them again, so don't stress if you don't have some obscure extra thing.

 The meat of this is the Sensor - the video quality in the end.
-You have to balance that with the expereince - will you want to fly it often to actually practice?
+You have to balance that with the experience - will you want to fly it often to actually practice?

 Honestly that's like the LOWEST quality you can get people to buy with and it still rocks.
 It also takes RAW photos.

-Being sold as the updated version with better range now called the DJI MINI 2 SE
+Being sold as the updated version with better range now called the DJI MINI 4K and you have to buy it on Amazon strangely

 WHY?